 Enforce stricter security on your domain name

-Authentication standards such as DMARC help protect your domain name from fraudulent use by spammers and phishers who want to hurt your reputation or scam your customers.
+Authentication standards such as DMARC help protect your domain name from potentially fraudulent use.

 Email authentication is not a silver bullet to solve deliverability problems.
 Authentication solves the problem of determining who the email is coming from, not whether the email is wanted by the recipient.